How Your Book Is Printed

 First, the rollers in the inking system transfer ink onto the metal plate.
 Then the rollers in the damping system spray water onto the plate removing all excess ink from areas that do not need ink.
 Finally, the print cylinders transfer the inked image area onto a cylinder which then pastes the image onto the paper reel.

-Both digital and offset methods offer high-quality results, with offset printing excelling in large-scale production runs and digital printing providing flexibility for smaller batches and on-demand printing.
+Both our digital and offset methods offer high-quality results, with offset printing excelling in large-scale production runs and digital printing providing flexibility for smaller batches and on-demand printing.

 3. Folding